csarevalo/csarevalo/README.md

 ## 🙋🏻‍♂️ Introducing Myself

 Hi all 👋, I'm Cris, a Electrical Engineer, passionate about solving meaningful problems and eager to contribute to a team of excelling individuals.
 I am also a developer and data enthusiast with a strong focus in machine learning and data analysis.
-My current goal: develop an amazing todo, then launch it across various platforms.
+My current goal: develop an amazing todo app, then launch it across various platforms.

 <!---
 Currently, I'm open to entry-level opportunities in roles such as Electrical Engineer, Software Engineer, and Data Analyst.